 The jets of a dishwasher can lead to knives getting banged around against other utensils, and your knife may chip.

 While there is no risk of oxidation such as metal knives may experience in the dishwasher, these knives are so quick and easy to clean by hand.
 They’re very dense and unlikely to hold onto odors from foods like onions or pungent cheeses.

 Simply wash them in warm, soapy water, then dry and store them somewhere safe where they can’t get chipped or cut someone reaching innocently into a drawer.

 The handle on the Heim knives is plastic, and coated with soft rubber.
 It also has “gripping dots”, making it nice to handle and non-slip.

 Experienced chefs may not find these knives quite as sharp as some of the more premium examples here, but they are a great, affordable starter set.

 Ceramic knives were once considered the high-end knives of chefs.
 As more of them are produced and the price comes down, the color options grow more numerous.
 These are no longer only for the professionals in the kitchen.

 If you’ve got knives that you’ve worked with for years, consider adding a simple ceramic paring knife to your tool chest.

-With these tools you can easily slice carrots, ginger and other produce into very thin slices for garnishes or in a salad.
+With these clever kitchen utensils, you can easily slice carrots, ginger, and other produce into very thin slices for garnishes or in a salad.